 Can I use the LIPITOR Savings Card on a previously filled prescription?

 The LIPITOR Savings Card can only be used for new prescriptions that are filled after you have activated the card.

 Does the LIPITOR Savings Card work at nonparticipating pharmacies?

-Yes, for reimbursement when using a nonparticipating pharmacy: Pay for your LIPITOR prescription and mail copy of the original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: LIPITOR Savings Card, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
+Yes, for reimbursement when using a nonparticipating pharmacy: Pay for your LIPITOR prescription and mail copy of the original pharmacy receipt (cash register receipt NOT valid) with product name, date, and amount circled to: LIPITOR Savings Offer, 2250 Perimeter Park Drive, Suite 300, Morrisville, NC 27560.
 Be sure to include a copy of the front of your Savings Card, your name, and mailing address.

 Does the LIPITOR Savings Card work through mail-order pharmacies?